AudreyBurki/Publication-list/README.md

 ## Work in progress

-Welby, P., Spinelli, E., & Bürki, A. (submitted).
+Welby, P., Spinelli, E., & Bürki, A. (in revision).
 Spelling provides a precise (but sometimes misplaced) phonological target.
 Orthography and acoustic variability in second language word learning (link to [preprint](https://arxiv.org/abs/2109.03490)

-Elbuy, S. & Bürki, A. (submitted).
+Elbuy, S. & Bürki, A. (in revision).
 Semitic root facilitation in picture-word-interference: Evidence from Arabic.

-Fuhrmeister, P., Madec, S., Lorenz, A., Elbuy, S., & Bürki, A. (submitted).
-Behavioral and EEG evidence for inter-individual variability in late encoding stages of word production.
-(Link to manuscript:  available soon)
+Bürki, A., Alario, X., & Vasishth, S. (in revision).
+When words collide: Bayesian meta-analyses of distractor and target properties in the picture-word interference paradigm.

-Fuhrmeister, P., Elbuy, S., & Bürki, A. (pre-registered report, submitted).
+Fuhrmeister, P., Elbuy, S., & Bürki, A. (pre-registered report, accepted in principle).
 Assessing reliability of word production measures.

-## Available soon
+## 2022

 Bürki, A., & Madec., S.  (2022).
-Picture-word interference in language production studies: Exploring the roles of attention and processing times.  _**Journal of Experimental Psychology: Learning, Memory, & Cognition**_
+Picture-word interference in language production studies: Exploring the roles of attention and processing times.  _**Journal of Experimental Psychology: Learning, Memory, & Cognition**_  ([paper](https://pubmed.ncbi.nlm.nih.gov/35389697/)) ([data & scripts](https://osf.io/u46hf/))

+Fuhrmeister, P., Madec, S., Lorenz, A., Elbuy, S., & Bürki, A. (2022).
+Behavioral and EEG evidence for inter-individual variability in late encoding stages of word production. ([data & scripts](https://osf.io/svjh5/))

 ## 2021